Twisea/Connect-Guide/docs/your-account.md

 `Gender`
 :   Your gender identity.
 This is limited to ten characters.

-`Color`
+`Language`
+:   This is your preferred language.
+It is limited to eight characters and meant to be a standard language code (e.g. en_US).

+`Avatar`
+:   This is your account avatar, AKA profile picture.
+It's an image URL limited to only 100 characters.

+`Color`[^1]
 :   The color of the embed used to display your account.
 This is a hexadecimal color code.

-`Banner`
+`Banner`[^1]
 :   This is the image displayed on the embed for your account.
 It's an image URL limited to only 100 characters.

-`Link`
+`Link`[^1]
 :   This is the link that is embedded into the top-right of your account embed, where your username is displayed.
 This is a URL limited to only 100 characters.

-`Language`
-:   This is your preferred language.
-It is limited to eight characters and meant to be a standard language code (e.g. en_US).

-`Avatar`
-:   This is your account avatar, AKA profile picture.
-It's an image URL limited to only 100 characters.
+[^1]: This is a field only available with Connect Plus.

 ## Account Configuration
 You can also configure your Connect account by clicking the `Config Settings` button on the `account edit` command embed.
 This allows you to change the following options: